JuliaManifolds/ManifoldsBase.jl/docs/src/decorator.md

 Order = [:type, :macro, :function]
 ```

-Then the following functions and macros introduce the decoraator traits
+Then the following functions and macros introduce the decorator traits

 ```@autodocs
 Modules = [ManifoldsBase]